cpmachado/make-and-makefile-for-cc-projects-2022-edition/README.md

 Core differences:
 - Repository structure and conventions
 - My notes and personal solution mirroring the rules implemented by the author.
+- My better template is basically the same as my default template

 ## References